Arçelik: Global presence

 In 2015, Arçelik’s first plant in the region started production in Thailand.
 The plant has a production capacity of 300,000 units per year and is configured to the needs of the Southeast Asian market.

 In 2017, Arçelik acquired Pakistan’s Dawlance for $243M.

 In 2017, Arçelik and Tata Group has announced a new partnership.
 Arçelik and Voltas will form a joint-venture in India named Voltbek Home Appliances Ltd. This entity will provide manufacturing, sales, and after-sales services for VoltasBeko branded home appliances (refrigerators, washing machines microwaves, etc.) in India.
 The partners set an ambitious target to reach $1B revenue and exceed 10% market share in the Indian market over ten years.

 In 2019, Arçelik acquired a 57% stake in Singer Bangladesh for $75M.

 In 2021, Arçelik and Hitachi Global Life Solutions has announced a new partnership.
 Hitachi GLS will transfer 11 subsidiaries outside Japan (two manufacturing and nine sales companies) into Arçelik Hitachi Home Appliances B.V. and sell a 60% stake in this entity to Arçelik for $343M.
 This entity will provide manufacturing, sales, and after-sales services for Hitachi branded home appliances (refrigerators, washing machines and vacuum cleaners, etc.) outside Japan.

+In April 2026, Arçelik sold its stake in Arçelik Hitachi Home Appliances JV for $261M following Nojima Corporation’s acquisition of Hitachi’s consumer appliances unit.